constbar/inception/README.md

 ## inception

-project of 42 school where it is necessary to create LEMP via docker-compose on localhost.
+project of École 42 where it is necessary to create LEMP via docker-compose on localhost.

 the linked docker network consists of several services like nginx with TLSv1.3 protocol, wordpress + php-fpm and mariaDB.